-- Equipment must be used by the grantee in the program or for program purposes for which it was acquired as long as needed, whether or not the program continues to be supported by state funds; - Grantees must seek and obtain approval in writing prior to using equipment on other programs or uses, clearly stating the timeframe and alternative purpose for use; - Grantee shall also make equipment available for use on other MVCPA funded programs or motor vehicle crime programs currently or previously supported by the state government, providing such use does not interfere with the work on the programs or programs for which it was originally acquired; - The grantee shall not use equipment acquired with grant funds to provide services for a fee to compete unfairly with private companies that provide equivalent services; - When acquiring replacement equipment, grantee may use the equipment to be replaced as a trade-in or sell the equipment and use the proceeds to offset the cost of the replacement equipment, subject to the written approval of the MVCPA director; - Adequate maintenance procedures shall be implemented to keep the property in good condition; and - When the grantee is authorized or required to sell the property, the grantee shall use their own local government's property management systems sales procedures.
-The procedures shall provide for competition to the extent practical and result in the highest possible return (Self-dealing is prohibited).
+- Equipment must be used by the grantee in the program or for program purposes for which it was acquired as long as needed, whether or not the program continues to be supported by state funds; - Grantees must seek and obtain approval in writing prior to using equipment on other programs or uses, clearly stating the timeframe and alternative purpose for use; - Grantee shall also make equipment available for use on other MVCPA funded programs or motor vehicle crime programs currently or previously supported by the state government, providing such use does not interfere with the work on the programs or programs for which it was originally acquired; - The grantee shall not use equipment acquired with grant funds to provide services for a fee to compete unfairly with private companies that provide equivalent services; - When acquiring replacement equipment, grantee may use the equipment to be replaced as a trade-in the equipment and use the value to offset the cost of the replacement equipment, subject to prior written approval of the MVCPA director; to be obtained in the MVCPA Grant Management System. - Adequate maintenance procedures shall be implemented to keep the property in good condition; and - When the grantee is authorized or required to sell the property, the grantee shall use their own local government's property management systems sales procedures.
+The procedures shall provide for competition to the extent practical and result in the highest possible return (Self-dealing is prohibited). - All dispositions of MVCPA Inventory must be pre-approved through the MVCPA Grant Management System.